Special Educational Needs & Disability

 - How we review progress and agree outcomes and involve you and your child in this.

 We follow the The Oxfordshire County Council's guidance for Schools Special Educational Needs (SEN) support which can be accessed on their policy page here.

 How do we work with parents and students?

 We will always contact parents if we have a concern that a student may have a special educational need.
 We work closely with students with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
-We do this by holding regular meetings, at parent evenings, using using the pastoral support team and though scheduled phone calls.
+We do this by holding regular review meetings, at parent evenings, using the pastoral support team and though scheduled phone calls.

 Adapting the curriculum